*SPOILER ALERT! *

 reminds me.
 About Derian—I told you so.)
 Ian laughed at the killer glare he

-he would have seen that coming.
+course he would have seen that coming.

 (You